enyata/innovation-sandbox-node/lib/sterling/README.md

 Below is a list of required credentials.

 ### sandbox_key
 This can be found in the innovation sandbox dashboard after sign up.
-Register on `https://sandbox.fsi.ng/`
+However `0ae0db703c04119b3db7a03d7f854c13` can be used for testing purposes.

 ### host